cloudfoundry/stratos/website/docs/guides/extensions/frontend-extensions.md

 The approach for all of these is the same:

 1. Create a new component that will provide the contents to show when the action is clicked
-2. Ensure that your component is declared with the `ExtensionService` in the imports of your custom module
+2. Ensure that your component is included in the `EntryComponent` section of your custom module
-3. Decorate the component with the `StratosAction` decorator, for example:
+2. Decorate the component with the `StratosAction` decorator, for example:

 ```
 @StratosAction({